 At its core, Forest Therapy is a slow, guided, mindful walk near trees that has the proven ability to improve your health.
 During Treebath’s Forest Therapy sessions, Treebath’s Certified Guides lead you through a series of invitations to help you slow down, awaken your senses, and connect with nature in a deeply personal way.
 In the tranquility of nature, some participants experience the pleasure of stillness and quiet, and their journey through the forest might lead them back to their true self.

-Forest Therapy is not a strenuous hike.
-Nor is it an exercise class where your pulse increases.
-You are not likely to improve your abs.
-We also do not teach scientific names of animals, plants or trees.
+Forest Therapy is not a strenuous hike, nor is it an exercise class where your pulse increases.
+We do not teach scientific names of animals, plants or trees.
 We leave that to zoologists, botanists and arborists.

 History & health benefits of Forest Therapy